 When we talk about tools like the 411 that help us break down long-term goals into weekly, achievable tasks, we often think about our “professional” world.
 However, the truth is, your personal life is just as important.
 As author Gary Keller often says when speaking on the subject, if you put the man or woman together, the rest of the world falls into place.

 Dream up a significant goal, but make sure there are little goals that lead up to the finish line.
-If you hate flying, take a short flight in state and work your way up to getting down to Sydney.
+If you hate flying, take a short flight in state and work your way up to get down to Sydney.
 Make standing in front of the Opera House your big, personal goal.

 Run marathons while training to climb Everest, or get comfortable cooking for the family and jump into culinary school.
-Get a skateboard and learn to ride in a straight line, and then move onto turning.
-No is expecting you to make it over rails like the folks on the skate videos, but the act of actively trying to ride well is good for the head and the heart.
+Get a skateboard and learn to ride in a straight line, and then move on to turning.
+No one is expecting you to make it over rails like the folks on the skate videos, but the act of actively trying to ride well is good for the head and the heart.
 The small successes will propel you toward the bigger goal, and with each successive victory, the looming crowning achievement will seem that much more doable.

 It’s ironic that you’re probably reading this on a laptop, tablet, or your phone, but it’s okay to put the devices down.
 In fact, we recommend it.
 Challenge yourself and our 24/7-notification culture and put the phone down.
 Leave it in the car when you go to the store or let it sit on the counter while you watch television or read your book.

-More than just a mental black-hole that can suck away hours of your time, our devices rewire the way we think and the way we feel enjoyment.
+More than just a mental black hole that can suck away hours of your time, our devices rewire the way we think and the way we feel enjoyment.
 We don’t need to snap photos of our life every six minutes, and Facebook will go on just fine without you.
 You can find most things locally.
 Amazon can wait.
 Unplug and re-discover your hobbies or find a new one.
 Your brain will thank you.

 10. Get A Mentor